Treharris: Governance

 Treharris is also the name of an electoral ward whose boundaries are coterminous with the community.
 The Treharris ward elects three county councillors to Merthyr Tydfil County Borough Council.
 Since 1995 the ward has elected a mixture of Labour Party or Independent councillors.
 In May 2017 the Labour Party won all three seats.

 Sport and leisure

 The Welsh International Climbing Centre, an indoor climbing centre and caving complex, is built on the site of the former Trelewis Drift mine and is an integral part of the Millennium park complex.

 Treharris has the oldest Boys and Girls club in the whole of the United Kingdom.

-Treharris Athletic is the local football (soccer) team, once winners of the Western League in 1910, who now ply their trade in the Welsh Football League.
+Treharris Athletic Western F.C. is the local football (soccer) team, once winners of the Western League in 1910, who now play their trade in the Welsh Football League.